corb555/Task-Score/README.md

 Any float Behavior designer global variable can be a component of the task score.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
 To provide a consistent basis for scoring:
 1. All attributes should be scaled from 0 to 100.0f.
 1. The sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.
+Behavior Designer Inspector tab for Task Score for Seek Healthpack:

 ![x Healthscore](images/healthScore.png)

 ### Reverse Scale